Nextended.Aspire.Hosting.Supabase 10.1.14

 • Postgres Meta

-All services use sensible defaults and are ready for local development.
+All services use sensible defaults and are ready for local development and deployment for azure container apps.

 Configuration Options